Table of Contents

 What Is Child Custody in India?

-Child custody in India refers to the legal authority granted to one or both parents regarding the care, control, and upbringing of their minor child after divorce, separation, or annulment.
+Child custody in India refers to the legal authority granted to one or both parents regarding the care, control, and upbringing of their minor child after divorce process, separation, or annulment.
 It involves physical and legal custody, with the primary aim being the child’s best interest, ensuring a stable and supportive environment.

 Custody determines where the child lives and who makes decisions about their education, healthcare, and welfare, while guardianship is a broader concept that includes legal responsibility for the child’s financial and overall well-being.